stroke-predictors/germain-capstone-stoke-prediction/README.md

 ### VII.
 Project Reproduction
 ---

-To recreate and reproduce results of this project, you will need to
+To recreate and reproduce results of this project, you will need to download the data set from

 [[Return to Top]](#stroke-prediction)